Dr. Oz’s Ultimate Pancake Test + Stedman Graham’s Life Advice | Dr. Oz | S10 | Ep 139 | Full Episode

 There's no need for extra calories.

-These are odds approved on the nutrition side, but what about the taste side?
+Breakfast Bike Club, these are odds proved on the nutrition side, but what about the taste side?

 I can definitely taste the banana in it.